leolanese/leolanese/README.md

 3. **Conflict Resolution**: I act as a mediator in conflicts, employing situational leadership strategies to address internal and external conflicts effectively.
 I'm using `Deal with Comflicts` trainning education and professional experience to deal with it.

-4. **Motivation and Inspiration**: It's my role to keep the team motivated and inspire them to consistently perform at their best.
+4. **Motivation and Inspiration**: It's my role to `keep the team motivated and inspire them to consistently perform at their best`.
 Servant leaders consider the impacts of actions and decisions in the long-term, rely on persuasion rather than command and coercion to build influence.
 I become an inspired leader who encaourage the healthy team culture and not striving for the Development of great team, not just software.

 5. **Culture Building**: Nurturing a healthy team culture is a priority, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.